Generic name: BUDESONIDE 160ug, FORMOTEROL FUMARATE 4.5ug

 Dosage form: aerosol

-SYMBICORT should be administered twice daily every day by the orally inhaled route only.
-After inhalation, the patient should rinse the mouth with water without swallowing. [see Patient Counseling Information (17.4)]
+SYMBICORT should be administered as 2 inhalations twice daily (morning and evening, approximately 12 hours apart), every day by the orally inhaled route only.
+After inhalation, the patient should rinse the mouth with water without swallowing.

 Prime SYMBICORT before using for the first time by releasing two test sprays into the air away from the face, shaking well for 5 seconds before each spray.
 In cases where the inhaler has not been used for more than 7 days or when it has been dropped, prime the inhaler again by shaking well before each spray and releasing two test sprays into the air away from the face.

 More frequent administration or a higher number of inhalations (more than 2 inhalations twice daily) of the prescribed strength of SYMBICORT is not recommended as some patients are more likely to experience adverse effects with higher doses of formoterol.
-Patients using SYMBICORT should not use additional long-acting beta2-agonists for any reason.
-[See Warnings and Precautions (5.3, 5.12)]
+Patients using SYMBICORT should not use additional LABA for any reason [see Warnings and Precautions (5.3, 5.12)].

 If asthma symptoms arise in the period between doses, an inhaled, short-acting beta2-agonist should be taken for immediate relief.

-The recommended starting dosages for SYMBICORT for patients 12 years of age and older are based upon patients' asthma severity.
+The recommended starting dosages for SYMBICORT for patients 12 years of age and older are based upon patients' asthma severity or level of control of asthma symptoms, and risk of exacerbations on current inhaled corticosteroids.

 Improvement in asthma control following inhaled administration of SYMBICORT can occur within 15 minutes of beginning treatment, although maximum benefit may not be achieved for 2 weeks or longer after beginning treatment.
 Individual patients will experience a variable time to onset and degree of symptom relief.